MaslowCNC/GroundControl/README.md

 	GridLayout's et al don't support "span" to span columns or rows.
 If you want to do that kind of thing, redo the grid to the large size and put sub-GridLayouts in the cells.
 Try to make the cells the same size so they line up nicely.
 	The Layouts will not actually work unless you have rows & columns attributes in them.
 The log file will complain about this, so watch for it.
-	You can auto-size-to-the-minimum *sometimes* with the size_hint_x: None.
+	You can auto-size-to-the-minimum *sometimes* with `size_hint_x: None`.
 But if you give it a 2 (ie, 2%), it always works kinda (it always works but may not do what you expected).

 6. Coordinate Systems:
 	Kivy defines things as origin is bottom-left, an increasing Y is up, increasing X is right.
-	Please use self.origin in the code -- if you draw something, 0,0 is the bottom-left of the application, not the bottom-left of your widget.
+	Please use `self.origin` in the code -- if you draw something, 0,0 is the bottom-left of the application, not the bottom-left of your widget.

 ### Python Tips:
-1. If an object begins with a capital letter, it is a global object (eg, CanvasSize=4).
-Don't do CamelCase; do camelCase instead.
+1. If an object begins with a capital letter, it is a global object (eg, `CanvasSize=4`).
+Don't do `CamelCase`; do `camelCase` instead.
-2. If you want to persist values across functions, they need to be in the object-space (self.x) or in the global-space (CanvasSize), or in App-space
+2. If you want to persist values across functions, they need to be in the object-space (self.x) or in the global-space (`CanvasSize`), or in App-space
-	(app.data.X or self.data.X after init)
+	(`app.data.X` or `self.data.X` after init)
 	If you use a variable without the self., it will work but it won't be persisted, so it can be annoying to figure out what (didn't) happened.
-3. If you want to call another function in your class, preface it with self. (eg, self.recomputethis() -- and the self arg gets passed in automagically)
+3. If you want to call another function in your class, preface it with self. (eg, `self.recomputethis()` -- and the self arg gets passed in automagically)
 4. Always remember to call the super if you're implementing `__init__`
 5. Remember - your dialog/widget/etc can go away *without* calling the callback function - the user just clicks back to the main window.
 	Don't count on the callback to save state.
 Don't use the callback to put the machine in a known state (because it may not get executed).